Cultural Exchanges: Strengthening Ties between the U.S. and the World

 We urge Congress to:

-Encourage the State Department to evaluate and publicly report on the impact, value, and success of arts diplomacy as part of its smart power strategies to build cross-cultural understanding.
+- Encourage the State Department to evaluate and publicly report on the impact, value, and success of arts diplomacy as part of its strategies to build cross-cultural understanding.

 Increased Funding Recommended for Cultural Exchanges